textbooks and other class materials sold through the

 evidence of what was received in case of a later

-later, the University cashiers will have the necessary
+cashiers will have the necessary copies or the

-phrase "For Deposit Only" to the account of Wichita
+"For Deposit Only" to the account of Wichita State

 To help prevent their diversion or unauthorized